rsp3ar/cishell/README.md

 ![screencast](cishell.gif)

+To download remote file to local current directory in shell:

+`get remote_file`

+To upload local file to remote current directory in shell:

+`put local_file`

 ## Known Issues
  - Mac OS X ships with libedit instead of GNU readline and may cause issue with command history navigation.